mcomella/mcomella.github.com/about.md

 permalink: /about/
 ---

-Currently engineering [Firefox Focus][focus] and [Firefox TV for Fire TV][firetv] at [Mozilla][moz].
-I'm particularly interested in how technology can help people solve the tough problems they face in their day-to-day lives and I'm delighted by the ways the web, as an open platform for rapid communication and information, empowers users to solve these problems.
+I'm currently working on [performance for Firefox][perfblog] at [Mozilla].
+As an individual in the tech industry, I'm interested in how technology can empower society to solve the problems individuals face in their day-to-day lives while simultaneously avoiding the disempowerment unthoughtful use of technology seems to generate.

-As a developer, one strong passion of mine is in writing maintainable, well-architected, and readable code.
-Relatedly, to improve code quality, I'm enthusiastic about new programming trends like functional programming and the use of tooling (e.g. static analysis and testing).

-My primary experience is in Android mobile development with Java and Kotlin.
-I have a few months of professional experience on iOS development with Swift, decent JavaScript skills (from browser development), and workable HTML/CSS knowledge.
-I also have strong, albeit infrequent, experience with Python for scripting and prototype web servers.
-As a hobby, I've dabbled in clojure.

-Previous projects include:
-- [Firefox for Android][fxa]
-- [Prox (unreleased)][prox]
-- [Firefox Data download library for Android][fda]
-- [ScrollingCardView widget for iOS][cardview]
-- ["Is it in Nightly?" web site][iiin]
+As a software developer, I'm passionate about writing maintainable, readable code and the techniques that enable it: simplicity, programming paradigms, tooling, etc. My primary experience is working on the Firefox browsers for Android including [Firefox][fxa], [Focus], and [Firefox for Fire TV][fftv] in Kotlin and Java.
+I also use Python for scripting and have workable HTML/CSS/JS knowledge through browser development.

+Outside of Mozilla, I work on the occassional side project.
+I'm most proud of:
+- [APT GitHub Improvements][apt]: a browser add-on to improve my team's workflow on GitHub
+- [w3d-renderer][w3d]: a partial reimplentation of the Wolfenstein 3D renderer

 ---